Celia Greenaway - Celia Greenaway Ceramics

 I first learnt to throw as part of my teaching degree and have returned to ceramics in retirement.
-I attended evening classes and have taken several workshops to refresh and further develop my skills.
-I have a home studio in St Ives and fire in an electric kiln.
+I work from my home studio in St Ives and fire in an electric kiln.

-In contrast I am also exploring decoration using black slip and hand carved sgraffito designs.
+In contrast I also decorate using black slip with hand carved sgraffito designs.

 I particularly enjoy becoming totally absorbed in the various decorative processes, which is by far the most time consuming aspect of my work.